WilhelmOks/JoyRant/README.md

 # SwiftUIRant

-An unofficial devRant iOS client.
+An unofficial devRant iOS client (that doesn't crash).

 ## Goals